Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 #### Initial work at home:

-- Due to the coronavirus lockdown, we have positioned your layers **at your home base,** so you can do the main work of **setting up, modifying and testing** your layer in porPOIse there on your PC.
+- Due to the coronavirus lockdown, we have positioned and geofenced your layers **at your home base,** so you can do the main work of **setting up, modifying and testing** your layer in porPOIse there on your PC.

 - Once you understand this tutorial on how to use porPOIse to set up and modify your layer, go to the [**Next Steps**](#next-steps) section at the bottom of this page. to learn how to add new **assets** (2d images, 3D models, sounds, etc.) to your layer.